 - Enhance employee satisfaction with standards of execution that are clear to everyone so it’s easier to congratulate those who are exceeding and set examples to be followed ;

-- Establish transparency across different departments to foment insights coming from different points of view: now that people are better organized and stress levels are under control, actually have the time to willingly take a look at their own side and ask, “how can I help my colleagues do better?”
+- Establish transparency across different departments to foment insights coming from different points of view: now that people are better organized and stress levels are under control, you actually have the time to willingly take a look at their own side and ask, “how can I help my colleagues do better?”

 AND THIS IS WHAT PROCESS MANAGEMENT LOOKS LIKE